3hunterman3/3hunterman3/README.md

 - 🌱 Graduated from a UC Berkley bootcamp
 - 💞️ I’m looking to collaborate on software
 - 📫 How to reach me 215-589-9059 or edwardkim550@gmail.com
-- Currently working at a bank and doing a full-stack development internship.
+- Currently working at a bank and I am a owner of a starup!
 - Check my repository for all the projects I have done!